nextinterfaces/aws-elastic-beanstalk-apps/4-single-docker-nodejs-app/README.md

     https://docs.docker.com/engine/admin/logging/overview/

 ## Stop and Deleting containers
+    # List all containers
+    $ docker ps -a

     # removing all containers that are not running:
     $ docker rm `docker ps -aq --no-trunc --filter "status=exited"`